-Interracial Couples And Disability-Friendly Emojis Coming Soon To Smartphones
+Interracial Couples And Disability-Friendly Emoji Coming Soon To Smartphones

 What do mechanical arms, people holding hands, otters, and waffles have in common?
 They’re all part of Unicode 12.0!https://t.co/L1kohHSZfZ#Unicode #Emoji pic.twitter.com/UVwC45fhGe

 Another new emoji, a drop of blood, follows a campaign by Plan International for an emoji depicting menstruation.
-Their first submission — blood-stained panties — was rejected.
+Its first submission — bloodstained panties — was rejected.
 Undeterred, the organization teamed up with the National Health Service and submitted a new proposal for a blood drop.

 The groups wrote in their proposal: "Not only would a blood drop emoji be relevant for hundreds of millions of women and people who menstruate all around the world, it would also show that periods aren't taboo and they are something we should be able to talk about openly and honestly."

-Garlic, a yo-yo, and a pinching hand round out the offerings — 59 new emojis in all.
+Garlic, a yo-yo and a pinching hand round out the offerings — 59 new emoji in all.

-The Unicode Consortium, which curates the emojis, announced the new offerings this week.
+The Unicode Consortium, which curates the emoji, announced the new offerings this week.
 They should be available on many smartphones in the second half of the year, Unicode said.